gotchoices/MyCHIPs/doc/Protocol.md

 But MyCHIPs is purposely designed as a distributed, de-centralized system.
 The intent is, no single database will contain knowledge of the whole network.
 Ideally, databases will only contain information about the *local* entities they host and other *foreign* entities their local users are directly connected to by tallies.
-And even then, information about foreign entities should be kept as limited as possible.
+Even then, information about foreign entities will be kept as limited as possible.

 To accomplish this, each database will build a map of theoretical routes believed to exist somewhere in the outside network.
 For the purposes of regular (circular) lifts, the goal is to find external routes:
 - from known, up-stream foreign entities,
 - to known, down-stream foreign entities.

-Knowing such external pathways, a site should be able to combine them with known, internal segments of entities for form a complete lift circuit.
+Knowing such external pathways, a site should be able to combine them with known, internal segments of entities to form a complete lift circuit.

 <p align="center"><img src="Lifts-3.jpg" width="400" title="A distributed lift"></p>

 For linear (payment) lifts, the process is similar.
 The goal is to find external pathways:
-- from known, up-stream foreign entities,
+- from a known, up-stream foreign entity,
-- to a given, named foreign entity,
+- to a particular, identified foreign entity,
 - who may also have provided *hints* about one or more well-known entities it has a direct down-stream connection to.

 We use the terminology *up-stream* to denote a peer who owes us excess money.